 Now it’s time to eat!
 As a wine region with both French and German influences, Alsace has unique gastronomy that’s not to miss.
 Here’s what to eat and where.

 Day 2 – Visit the city’s green spaces

 On your second day, explore the city’s green spaces.
-Strasbourg has a great network of cycling paths and you can easily rent a bike for a few hours up to a few days.
+Strasbourg has a vast network of cycling paths and you can easily rent a bike and explore the surrounding countryside.

 Jardin des Deux Rives